FlurinBruehwiler/flamui/docs/Window.md

 ## Input

-Information about what keys are pressed / released and the mouse position can be accessed through the window object.
+Information about what keys are pressed / released as well as the mouse position can be accessed through the window object.

 ## Async